27 Greatest Movies That Were Books First

 15. The Last of the Mohicans by James Fenimore Cooper

-Book Release Date: 1826
+Book release date: 1826

-Movie Release Date: Sept.
+Movie release date: Sept.
 25, 1992 (most recent one)

-Goodreads Score: 3.71
+Goodreads score: 3.71

-Rotten Tomatoes’ Audience Score: 88 (only one rated)
+Rotten Tomatoes Audience Score: 88 (only one rated)

-Combined Score: 91.71
+Combined score: 91.71

 14. Doctor Zhivago by Boris Pasternak

-Book Release Date: November 1957
+Book release date: November 1957

-Movie Release Date: Dec.
+Movie release date: Dec.
 22, 1965

-Goodreads Score: 4.03
+Goodreads score: 4.03

-Rotten Tomatoes’ Audience Score: 88
+Rotten Tomatoes Audience Score: 88

-Combined Score: 92.03
+Combined score: 92.03

-This romantic drama was set in Russia during World War I. The tale depicted the effects of the Russian Revolution on the protagonist, physician and poet Yuri Zhivago.
 Boris Pasternak’s independent stance upset the USSR so much that the country refused publication of the book in the country until 1987.
 During that time, the CIA published copies in Russian to secretly distribute it to Russian citizens as a literary weapon during the Cold War.
 It was so popular that Pasternak received the Nobel Prize for Literature.

 The 193-minute film received equal praise and earned five Oscar nominations.
 The Best Picture award, however, went to “The Sound of Music” that year.